RalphHightower/GM-Canada-OnStar-2G-Sunset/HightowerCarsAffected.md

 # Cellular CDMA G2 Sunset - GM-Canada Solution to Retain OnStar Functionality in Affected Vehicles

 Canada sunseted cellular G2 CDMA technology in 2015.
 GM Canada figured out how to retain OnStar functionality in affected vehicles without using a dongle that plugs into the ODB-II port, which is GM USA solution.
+A dongle that plugs into the ODB-II port is unacceptable to me.

 Documents retrieved from NHTSA (US) https://nhtsa.gov.

 ## Hightower Affected Cars